casper-network/docs-new/source/docs/casper/resources/tutorials/advanced/cross-contract.md

 This would be the easiest implementation of the call function.
 There is only one entry point which accepts the key `contract2` of type `String` and the key `hello_world_contract` of the type `Key`.
 There aren't any named keys which will be saved in the contracts context.
 The contract is then stored in the global state and placed as a named key in the accounts context.

-As we defined the `call_contract_2` endpoint, we should implement it as well.
-This endpoint will take the second contract hash as an argument and call the endpoint `update_msg` with appropriate message which will then change in the second contracts context.
-We will be also passing the new message as a parameter.
-This is presented below:
+Now that we have defined the `call_contract_2` endpoint, we must implement the corresponding function.
+This endpoint will take the second contract hash as an argument and call the endpoint `update_msg` passing as parameter a message which will then be stored in the second contract's context.

 ```bash
 #[no_mangle]